 Systems, Applications and Products in Data Processing – better known as SAP – is a world famous Enterprise Resource Planning (ERP) system.
 Organisations running SAP can effectively integrate all of their business activities, making all business transactions accessible to the relevant people – without duplication of data in separate systems.
 This allows for more efficient business processes.

 UCT uses SAP to manage many areas of the university – including budget management, financial reporting, procurement, asset management and human resources.
 For more information, see SAP modules in use at UCT.

 Only authorised individuals may use SAP.
 To gain access to the system, follow this process:

 - Log a call to get the SAP icon loaded onto your computer.

-- If your line manager has not already applied for your access, complete the relevant form:
+- If your finance manager has not already applied for your access, complete this online form.